 Following this activity, students are given five different recipes to match with the dishes from the previous exercise.
 The recipes include both names of different kinds of food, and verbs of food preparation that students already know.
 This is followed up by a discussion of traditional foods and cuisines.
 In a mixed nationality class, students are encouraged to share recipes and traditions of food cooking in their home countries.

-As the class nears the end, students are offered to solve a crossword puzzle consisting of 32 questions.
+As the class nears the end, students are offered to solve the crossword puzzle consisting of 32 questions.
 Since this requires time, you might want to use the crossword as a home assignment.
 The lesson Food and Drink also includes a writing activity where students should draft a recipe of their favorite dish, and then share it with the rest of the class.